ucdart/ucdart.github.io/people/openings.md

 <!--
 In our lab, the expectations for a master student is that he/she must be able to contribute at least 10 hours/week to the master project.
 There will usually be a one-quarter "evaluation" period to determine there is enough "chemistry" between the advisor and the student.
 -->
+We treat Plan 1 master student similarly as PhD students, expecting critical thinking and strong work ethics.
+Accordingly, we provide similar support to Plan 1 students in terms of office space, computation resources, tape-out/prototyping opportunities, etc, with the exception of financial support.
 If you are a Master student looking for a project in our group, please make sure that you start the discussion with Dr. Liu in your first year here!

 ### For Non-UCD PhD Students Seeking an Research Exchange Program

 Please contact Prof. Liu directly with your CV and a short email explaining your research background and interest.